Dolly Parton was born into a world on the cusp of seismic change.

+This isn’t some armchair psychoanalysis.
 Dolly made her purpose clear in Rivertown Junction, where Dolly’s Tennessee Mountain Home sits.

 It was designed by Dolly’s brother Bobby and decorated with the approval of her mother Avie Lee.

-The home is a gift from Dolly.
+The replica home is a gift from Dolly.
 It’s an invitation for visitors to see what life was like in a tiny mountain community in the 40s and 50s.